Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 Enable Tor
 ~~~~~~~~~~

-Another easy way to improve your online privacy when using Particl is to route the Particl Desktop client through the Tor network, a networking protocol used to spoof internet connections.
-Using Tor protects your online identity by making hiding your IP address from the rest of the network.
+Another easy way to improve your online privacy when using Particl is to route the :term:`Particl Desktop` client through the :term:`Tor` network, a networking protocol used to spoof internet connections.
+Using :term:`Tor` protects your online identity by making hiding your IP address from the rest of the network.

-To learn how to enable Tor on your Particl Desktop client, head over to the :ref:`Install Tor (Network Privacy)` installation guide.
+To learn how to enable :term:`Tor` on your :term:`Particl Desktop` client, head over to the :ref:`Install Tor (Network Privacy)` installation guide.

 Use PART Addresses Only Once
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. note::

-	Every times you receive a payment on a Particl address, your Particl Desktop client will automatically generate a new address for you.
+	Every times you receive a payment on a Particl address, your :term:`Particl Desktop` client will automatically generate a new address for you.

-When using any cryptocurrency, it's widely recommended not to re-use the same address over and over.
-Ideally, cryptocurrency addresses should only be used once, when possible, and a new address should be generated every time you need to receive a payment.
+When using any :term:`cryptocurrency`, it's widely recommended not to re-use the same address over and over.
+Ideally, :term:`cryptocurrency` addresses should only be used once, when possible, and a new address should be generated every time you need to receive a payment.

 The reason behind this is pretty simple, when someone gets to know an address of yours, they can look it up on a blockchain explorer and track all the transactions you've ever sent or received from that address.
 Nobody wants that!